quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A001---AI-Engineering_-Building-Applications-with-Foundation-Models-OReilly-Media-2025Chip-Huyen--/2aeba_part27_Quantization.md

 ---
 #### α Hyperparameter in LoRA
-Background context: The value of α determines how much the product WAB should contribute to the new matrix during merging: \(W' = W + \alpha rWAB\).
+Background context: The value of α determines how much the product WAB should contribute to the new matrix during merging: $W' = W + \alpha rWAB$.
 The optimal ratio varies and depends on the specific use case.

 :p What is the role of the hyperparameter α in LoRA?
 ??x